pnp/pnpcore/samples/Demo.Console.Provisioning/README.md

   2  List saved templates
   3  Show what a saved template contains
   4  Apply a saved template to a site
+  5  Export a site to a .pnp package
+  6  Apply a .pnp package to a site
   0  Exit
 ```